 |Show Latest||Replaces notifications already present on the user's device if the current notification contains the same |

 |Sticky Notifications||Requiring Web Push Notifications to be interacted with to be removed.
 Only available on certain platform versions.|

 Because each platform uses a different visual layout for messages, the amount of content that is visible varies.
 For mobile apps, please refer to our App Push Notifications Guide.

 The following are approximations for the number of characters in a notification based on the platform.

 Emojis count as a single character.
 Simply copy & paste the emoji you want in the message or title.
 There are some limitations on Windows 7 and older Operating Systems.

-Chrome 68+ do not have any restrictions with images added and show about the same title (~ 60 characters on screen and ~ 60-80 characters in the Notification Center) and body (~ 126 on-screen and ~ 120-160) count.
+Chrome 68+ does not have any restrictions with images added and shows about the same title (~ 60 characters on screen and ~ 60-80 characters in the Notification Center) and body (~ 126 on-screen and ~ 120-160 in the Notification Center) count.

 Titles support ~ 40 characters and bodies support ~ 140-190 characters.

 All mac browsers (except Safari) have the same limits due to the way macOS treats notifications.
 The features a notification is sent with (such as Icons and Sticky Notifications) affect the number of characters visible.